-You can find Motif 1.2 demos in /usr/dt/examples/motif.
+You can find Motif demos in /usr/dt/examples/motif.
 These demos do not include any of the Common Desktop Environment Motif enhancements or widgets.

-For more information on Motif, consult the Motif books listed in "Related Books" on page x.
+For more information on Motif, consult the Motif books listed in "Related Books" on page 9.
 For more information on the enhancements to Motif 2.1, see the relevant man pages.